-It's obvious that the structure of Egyptian exports has to be more efficient as fuel and petroleum products have acquired 30.8% of total exports in FY 2015/16, negatively affected by the weakness of Egypt's industrial base.
-Finished goods, especially ready-made clothes, cotton textiles and fertilizers, were among Egypt's top exports besides organic & inorganic chemicals representing semi-finished goods.
+It's obvious that the structure of Egyptian exports has to be more efficient as fuel and petroleum products have acquired 31.2% of total exports in FY 2016/17, negatively affected by the weakness of Egypt's industrial base.
+Finished goods, especially ready-made clothes, cotton textiles and fertilizers, were among Egypt's top exports besides gold, organic & inorganic chemicals representing semi-finished goods.
 Exports have kept increasing in the period (FY 2004/05-2007/08) until markets have been hit by the Financial Crisis, negatively affecting global demand on Egyptian exports.
 Egyptian exports have witnessed another retreat in 2011/12 after the breakout of the 25th of January Revolution.
-They have recently suffered from different negative factors including: (1) Political uncertainties.
+From 2011/12 till 2015/16 exports have suffered from different negative factors including: (1) Political uncertainties.
 (2) Decreasing demand from key importing markets like Libya, Syria and Yemen that are witnessing bloody clashes.
-(3) Higher cost of production due to the rise in energy price, labor wages and prices and labor wages.
+(3) Higher cost of production due to the rise in energy price, labor wages and prices.
 (4) The weakness of the Euro against the US Dollar, with a relative stability of the EGP exchange rate against the US Dollar, negatively affected the competitiveness of Egyptian exports in the European markets during FY 2014/15.
-In FY 2015/16, UAE was the top destination for Egyptian exports with a value of USD 2.5 billion, followed by Italy (USD 1.7 billion) and US (USD 1.3 billion).
+In FY 2016/17, UAE was the top destination for Egyptian exports with a value of USD2.9 billion, followed by Italy (USD2 billion) and US (USD1.8 billion).